Miriam Wattles, Associate Professor of History of Art and Architecture

 Nobuko Anan, UCLA (Department of Theater and Performance Studies).
 She is working on contemporary Japanese women’s performance from the perspectives of gender/sexuality studies and pop culture studies.
 Now Lecturer in Japanese Studies, Birkbeck, University of London, Dept. of Media and Cultural Studies.

 Franz Prichard, UCLA (Asian Languages and Cultures), working on practices of critical urbanism and cultural politics.
 Dissertation: “Ruined Maps: The Urban Revolution in Japanese Fiction, Documentary, and Photography of the 1960s and 1970s,” 2011.
-As of Fall 2013, Prichard is Assistant Professor of Japanese at the Department of Languages and Culture Studies at the University of North Carolina at Charlotte.
+As of Fall 2013, Prichard is Assistant Professor of East Asian Studies, Princeton University.

 Yuka Kanno UCI received her Ph.D. from the Visual Studies Department.
 Her research interests include queer film criticism, feminist theory,discourses on the actress, and Japanese queer visual culture.